Skip to main content

 Company of Heroes has received overwhelmingly positive reviews from players and overwhelmingly positive reviews from critics.
 Most players liked this game for its gameplay but disliked it for its stability.

-Company of Heroes is a single player game with multiplayer support.
+Company of Heroes is a single player game with multiplayer and local co-op support.

-Similar games include Company of Heroes 2, Warhammer 40,000: Dawn of War, Men of War, Men of War: Assault Squad, Call to Arms - Gates of Hell: Ostfront and others.
+Similar games include Company of Heroes 2, Men of War, Warhammer 40,000: Dawn of War, Sudden Strike 4, Men of War: Assault Squad and others.